This post may include affiliate links.

 2. Once melted, add the minced garlic and cook until fragrant, about 1 minute (keep the heat low and don’t let it brown!).
 Remove from heat.
 Stir in the chopped parsley and kosher salt.

-3. Serve immediately as a drizzle for vegetables, salmon, white fish, shrimp or chicken: a little goes a long way.
-(Store leftovers refrigerated in a sealed container for up to 1 month; it solidifies when cold so re-heat on the stovetop before serving.
+3. Serve immediately as a drizzle for vegetables, salmon, white fish, shrimp, or chicken; a little goes a long way.
+(Store leftovers refrigerated in a sealed container for up to 1 month; it solidifies when cold, so reheat on the stovetop before serving.
 Note that the parsley loses its bright green color; you can add more fresh chopped parsley when you serve it.)

 Notes